What is A Social Dreaming MATRIX?

 The host discourage any attempt of interpretation of the dream in terms of the individual.
 In this context dreams tell nothing about the dreamer, they become instead a common story that circulates in the newly formed group.
 Once a dream is shared any connection to the individual who brought the dream ceases and the dream becomes a shared image available to contamination and re-telling.

-THE ORIGIN OF SOCIAL DREAMING
+THE ORIGIN OF THE METHOD

 Gordon Lawrence has worked with SD since 1982.
 His discovery was rather fortuitous, emerging from a series of experience working with groups at the Tavistock Institute in London, and later outside of the institution in settings that provided him with more freedom of action.